Rockaway Beach Restoration

 Interim Shoreline Protection and Erosion Control

-A network of reinforced, sand-filled geotextile bags is being created from Beach 55th to Beach 149th Streets.
-Each section is 100 feet long and composed of interconnected cells that are filled with sand.
-When complete, the bag installation will weigh almost 50 million pounds in total, protecting the shoreline and providing a hardened core for a dune.
+A network of sand-filled geotextile bags has been installed from Beach 55th to Beach 149th Streets.
+Each section of bags is 100 feet long and composed of interconnected cells that are filled with sand.
+The bag installation weighs almost 50 million pounds in total, and is helping to provide interim shoreline protection.

 More than a mile of replacement baffle walls were installed from Beach 126th to Beach 149th Streets.
 The baffle walls prevent sand migration and help to protect the adjacent community.
 The walls are attached to 22-foot steel pilings, driven into the ground, and the concrete portion of each wall extends an average of four feet below grade.